cqcallaw/openbsd-router/he.md

 # Hurricane Electric Tunnel Setup
-For folks lacking native IPv6 support or a static IPv6 prefix, Hurricane Electric's [tunnel broker](https://www.tunnelbroker.net/) provides a clean, stable [6in4](https://en.wikipedia.org/wiki/6in4) service.
+For folks lacking native IPv6 support or a static IPv6 prefix, Hurricane Electric's [Tunnel Broker](https://www.tunnelbroker.net/) provides a clean, stable [6in4](https://en.wikipedia.org/wiki/6in4) service.

 The tunnelbroker.net web interface provides a sample tunnel configuration, typically saved in `/etc/hostname.gif0`.
 Below is an example configuration, borrowed from [Glitchworks](https://github.com/chapmajs/Examples/blob/master/openbsd/hostname.gif0).
 In this example, `209.51.161.14` is the Hurricane Electric IPv4 tunnel endpoint, `2001:db8:1::1` is the Hurricane Electric IPv6 tunnel endpoint, and `2001:db8:1::2` is the client tunnel endpoint.
 Addresses from the `2001:db8:1::` prefix **should not** be assigned to local hosts.
 A separate, routed prefix for assignment to local hosts is provided in the tunnel settings page.